 Do you have an article citation from a reference page?
 Get the article by using Find It @ WOU.
 The potential results are:

-Do you have an article citaiton from a reference page?
+Do you have an article citation from a reference page?

-You can search for the article by knowing the article title in Google Scholar
+You can use the Article Title to search for the article in Google Scholar:

 Locate your article (use author, journal title, volume/issue, page numbers and year to verify it is the correct article).
 If PDF available open PDF.
 If PDF not available, select Find it@WOU